 Here are some reasons practitioners prefer to buy rather than build:

 For starters, an existing practice has a track record and can usually generate income to begin off setting the initial investment from the first day after the acquisition.
 This achieves goals sooner and avoids the often painstaking slowness of organic growth, particularly in highly competitive markets.
-Some other advantages to buying rather than building:

 - Actual client history, revenue, and results rather than projections and proformas.
 From day one, you know what services clients need, what they are comfortable paying for those services, and whether they pay promptly.